-SQF Certification – Edition 7
+SQF Certification – Edition 9

 The main feature of SQF certification is its emphasis on the systematic application of HACCP for control of food quality hazards as well as food safety.
 The implementation of an SQF management system addresses a buyer’s food safety and quality requirements and provides the solution for businesses supplying local and global food markets.

-With this standard, SQF helps make food safety certification more attainable for companies by dividing the process into three steps: from Level 1, which incorporates fundamental food safety controls appropriate for low-risk products; all the way to Level 3, indicating a comprehensive implementation of food safety and quality management systems development.
+With this standard, SQF helps make food safety certification more attainable for companies by dividing the process into three steps from Level 1, which incorporates fundamental food safety controls appropriate for low-risk products, all the way to Level 3, indicating a comprehensive implementation of food safety and quality management systems development.

-SQF certification can be attained at each level, however at least level 2 must be achieved in order to attain GFSI-recognized certification.
-If a business achieves level 3, it may display the SQF quality shield on its products (being able to display certification on the products in addition to the system provides additional brand value and consumer confidence).
+SQF certification can be attained at each level, however at least Level 2 must be achieved in order to attain GFSI-recognized certification.
+If a business achieves Level 3, it may display the SQF quality shield on its products (being able to display certification on the products in addition to the system provides additional brand value and consumer confidence).

 - Learn about the SQF Code.
 This can be accomplished by attending an instructor-led “Implementing SQF Systems” training course offered by a licensed SQF training center; taking the online “Implementing SQF Systems” training course available through the SQFI website; self-directed learning by downloading the SQF Code from the SQFI website; or taking the “Implementing SQF Systems” online examination accessed from the SQFI website.

-At this point, the supplier will choose a licensed and accredited certification body to conduct the certification audit and issue the SQF certificate of registration.
+- At this point, the supplier will choose a licensed and accredited certification body to conduct the certification audit and issue the SQF certificate of registration.

-Lastly, an optional “gap analysis,” or pre-assessment check, may be conducted at the discretion of the company prior to the official food safety certification audit.
+- Lastly, an optional “gap analysis,” or pre-assessment check, may be conducted at the discretion of the company prior to the official food safety certification audit.

-For more information on SQF, visit the SQF website atwww.sqfi.com.
+For more information on SQF, visit the SQF website at: www.sqfi.com.